Powwow Highway: Production

 Filming was done on location on Native American reservations in Wyoming, Montana, South Dakota, and Santa Fe, New Mexico.

 Music

+The score is written and orchestrated by Barry Goldberg.
 Several songs by Robbie Robertson, from his 1987 solo album, accompany scenes in the film.

-Reception
+Reception and legacy

 Box office

-Powwow Highway was screened in 14 theaters and grossed $283,747 at the North American box office.
+Powwow Highway grossed $283,747 at the North American box office.

+Analysis

+The historian Ryan Driskell Tate has noted that the "film presents political conflicts within Indigenous communities to counter popular caricatures of innate 'Indian-ness'."
+According to Tate:

+Buddy and Philbert spend much of the rising action of the film at odds over their worldviews.
+Powwow Highway, like most road movies, pairs these same-sex characters together to learn from each other and bond in the journey.
+Buddy thinks his people’s old stories are inadequate to deal with new political problems...Philbert, on the other hand, believes that the old and new are inseparable, and prizes the survivance of his people.
+He views the road trip as a “vision quest”—a way to claim the Cheyenne status as a warrior—and mounts his automotive pony horse, his Buick “Protector,” on a tour of sacred spots of Indian culture.

 Critical response

 The character of Philbert Bono was described as a scene-stealer by The New York Times' Janet Maslin, who wrote Philbert is "notable for his tremendous appetite, his unflappably even keel, and his determination to find some kind of spiritual core in contemporary American Indian life."
 The chemistry between the two leads was also praised.
 In a three-star review, Roger Ebert called Gary Farmer's performance "...one of the most wholly convincing I’ve seen", and added "What Powwow Highway does best is to create two unforgettable characters and give them some time together."